10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### EXTRA RESOURCES:

 **Checklist:**
-Here is a [Checklist](checklist.md) that you are welcome to use and add to for your convenience.
+Here is a [Checklist](checklist.md) of requirements.
+It is not a comprehensive list.
+Feel free to update and use this list at your convenience.

 **Deployment Videos:**